 - Taking your children on vacation in California;

 - Buying or selling items in the ordinary course or to purchase necessities; or

 In addition, while a major decision like selling the family home would typically violate the automatic restraining orders, note that spouses can stipulate (formally agree) to do things that would otherwise be prohibited.
 In appropriate circumstances, individual spouses can also seek court orders that modify the standard restrictions.

 Speak with Attorney Richard M. Renkin about Your California Divorce

-If you have questions about what you can and cannot do during a divorce, we invite you to contact us for a consultation.
+If you have questions about what you can and cannot do during a divorce, we invite you to contact us for a case evaluation.
 To speak with divorce attorney and Certified Family Law Specialist Richard M. Renkin, call 619-299-7100 or send us a message online today.